(Based on Chapter 10 of the Gospel According to St John)

 Verse 2.
 The one who enters by the gate is the shepherd of the sheep.

-The leader got to face the team they lead from the front.
+The leader got to face the team he leads from the front.
 He got to face up to each member of the team and must avoid the tendency to ‘sneak in’ from the side or the back.
 This applies more in case the team is facing an adverse or difficult situation.

 The leader got to be confident and this confidence is the resultant of professional knowledge and integrity.
 Any leader with good intentions will always be accepted and such leaders would always enter from the main door.